 Based on everything that has been outlined so far, numerous studies have shown that from an economic standpoint, common law countries are better off, as the laws are more lenient, and investors get more rights.

 Last articles on Legal origins theory of capital markets

 04 Mar 2018

 Theories of Fiction and Proof

 The relationships between the world described in fiction often match up to the relationships described in the real world to the point that we can’t just dismiss fiction as inconsequential.
 However, what is necessary is proof that the relationships described in fiction match up with the world outside before we begin to reference any fiction for lessons.
-For example, we may conclude that our next challenge is similar to Batman,...
+Similar to is not congruent to.
+Neither does finding an inductive pattern imply...

 16 Dec 2017